ethereum-optimism/design-docs/protocol/op-stack-manager-arch.md

 TOML is used because it is what the superchain-registry is standardizing on, it can be parsed by forge and go, it supports comments (unlike JSON), and it does not have the [quirks](https://noyaml.com/) of YAML.

-Each step is a separate forge script that takes the input TOML file as the only input, and outputs a TOML file.
+Each step is a separate forge script that is structured as follows:

+- It may be invoked two ways: by providing input TOML file as the only input, or by providing an Input configuration struct as the only input.
+This way go code and other forge scripts can call it without any File IO, but users can have a file-based interface.
+- Similarly, outputs may be structs or TOML files for the same reasons.
-To make the artifact self-contained, the outputs also include the inputs.
+- To make the output artifact self-contained, the outputs may also include the inputs.
 This allows a single artifact to be used to convey all information needed about a deployment.

-These forge scripts can be wrapped with go code to facilitate e2e testing by the interop team.
+This design allows forge scripts can be wrapped with go code to facilitate e2e testing by the interop team.
-The go code should leverage the same file-based interface to ensure equivalence between the forge script execution and the go execution.
+The go code can leverage the struct-based interface to ensure equivalence between the forge script execution and the go execution.

 ## Step 1: Deploy Superchain contracts